iurjoh/Build-a-blog/README.md

 Test if deployment is successful.

-## Creating a Database Diagram
+## Create a Database Diagram
 In this project, the diagram with MVT architecture is used, that is, MODEL - VIEW - TEMPLATES, described in the image below %%%%%%%%%%%%%%%%%%%%%%%%%.

-## Creating a Entity Relationship Diagram
+## Create a Entity Relationship Diagram
 To maintain organization and standard, during the process of creating the database I use the Entity Relationship Diagram, as seen in the images.

+## Create Models
+Using the diagrams above allows the creation of two initial modes, Post and Comment.
+Then, as you should do after every change in models, you must use the commands "python3 manage.py makemigrations" and "python3 manage.py migrate" to migrate all changes to the database

+## Create a Admin site

 ## ERRORS
 #Solved